wneessen/go-parsesyslog/README.md

 ### Parsing logs

 As you can see, the `ParseReader()` method expects an `io.Reader` interface as argument.
-This allows you to easily parse your logs from any kind of source (STDIN, a file, a network socket...)
+This allows you to easily parse your logs from any kind of source (STDIN, a file, a network socket...).
+ParseString() instead takes a string and parses it accordingly.

 #### Parsing RFC3164

-This example code show how to parse a RFC5424 conformant message:
+This example code show how to parse a RFC3164 conformant message:

 ```go
 package main